 The District allocates costs between retail and wholesale service and establishes its rates to produce revenues sufficient to meet its estimated respective retail and wholesale revenue requirements.
 Wholesale revenue requirements include unbundled costs accounted for separately between generation and transmission.
 The rates for retail service include an amount to recover the costs of wholesale power service in addition to distribution system costs.
-2022 marked the ninth consecutive year with no retail base rate increases and the fifth consecutive year with no wholesale base rate increases.
+2023 marked the tenth consecutive year with no overall retail base rate increases and the sixth consecutive year with no wholesale base rate increases.
+There were no overall base rate increases for retail or wholesale customers yet again in 2024.